 Occupational Therapy (OTD)

-The Doctor of Occupational Therapy (OTD) Entry Level Program at Nova Southeastern University, Tampa, is one of only six fully accredited entry-level doctoral degree programs in occupational therapy.
+The Entry Level Program at Nova Southeastern University, Tampa, is one of the tracks for the Doctor of Occupational Therapy degree.
+It is one of only six fully accredited entry-level doctoral degree programs in occupational therapy.
 The Doctor of Occupational Therapy Entry Level Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE®) of the American Occupational Therapy Association (AOTA), which is located at the Accreditation Department, American Occupational Therapy Association (AOTA),

 4720 Montgomery Lane, Suite 200,

 Bethesda, MD 20814-3449.